nuxt/nuxt/docs/content/3.api/3.utils/create-error.md

 * err: { cause, data, message, name, stack, statusCode, statusMessage, fatal }

-## Throwing errors in your Vue app
+## Throwing Errors in Your Vue App

 If you throw an error created with `createError`: